RockefellerArchiveCenter/docs-build/README.md

 `config.json.sample` to `config.json` and adapting it to your needs:

     {
-        "repository_dir": "/repositories",
-        "site_root_dir": "/docs",
+        "site_root": "/var/www",
+        "repositories": "repositories",
+        "public_site": {
-        "public_site_dir": "public",
+          "root": "public",
+          "staging": "staging",
+          "build": "build",
+          "link": "link"
+        },
+        "private_site": {
-        "private_site_dir": "private",
+          "root": "private",
-        "staging_dir": "staging",
+          "staging": "staging",
-        "build_dir": "build"
+          "build": "build",
+          "link": "link"
         }
+    }

- `repository_dir`: Sets base directory into which repositories will be pulled from Github.
+`repositories`: Sets base directory into which repositories will be pulled from Github.
 See below for details

- `site_root_dir`: Configures the root directory for the site.
+`site_root`: Configures the root directory for the site.

- `public_site_dir`: Sets the root directory for the public documentation site, which will be nested underneath `site_root_dir`.
+`public_site` and `private_site`: Objects containing configs which will be set for each site.

- `private_site_dir`: Sets the root directory for the private documentation site, which will be nested underneath `site_root_dir`.
+`root`: Sets the root directory for the site, which will be nested underneath `site_root_dir`.

- `staging_dir`: Configures the staging directory to which directories will be copied before the build process, which will be nested below both `public_site_dir` and `private_site_dir`
+`staging`: Configures the staging directory to which directories will be copied before the build process, which will be nested below the `root` directory for that site.

- `build_dir`: Configures the directory into which the final sites will be built, which will be nested below both `public_site_dir` and `private_site_dir`
+`build`: Configures the directory into which the final sites will be built, which will be nested below the `root` directory for that site.

+`link`: Configures an optional symbolic link target.
+Useful if you want to build your site somewhere other than a web accessible directory on your server.

 ## Build Script